Your choice is neither infallible or inerrant, but it's yours to make. When speaking about the Bible, what is:

 For postmodernist Christians, the whole concept of an inerrant Bible is 'foundationalist' (that is, that the framework of the Bible stands on something rational or demonstrable).
 Postmodernists reject foundationalism, by holding that any philosophy, set of ideas, the Bible, or even life itself, can only have meaning as a part of the web or relational network of all life, truths, and facts.
 And their 'web of truth' is different than the rigid "modernist" form of truth which inerrantists speak of.
 That can at times be helpful in arguments about inerrancy that generate much more heat than light.

 Some writers further claim that most philosophical differences, truth claims (such as those built on inerrancy and a literal Bible), or even factual conflicts simply 'dissolve away' by looking from a different angle, so that they don't really matter or mean anything.
 They say, "change your point of view, and see how what you have always held true goes away".
 There is a partial truth there.
 The new angle reveals some things, but also hides others.
 Look at the palm of your hand.
 Now turn it slowly.
 Eventually, you see the side of your hand, and no longer see the palm or any fingers but the thumb and pointer.
-Turn it more, and you see the back of the hand and the knuckles, the small folds, the hairs, the other fingers.
+Turn it more, and you see the back of the hand and the knuckles, the small folds, the hairs, the other fingers, but still not the palm.
 Each angle misses something and reveals something, but that does not mean what's seen on the other side 'dissolves away' or becomes irrelevant; the palm is still there, even when it's unseen.

 Many inerrantists (and some others) speak like the Bible, and the faith as a whole, shares a 'different kind of truth' that is beyond (or outside of) logic or proof or testing.
 But at what point does the claim to a 'different kind of truth' become like the dark side of the moon, or like the other side of the hand, which leaves too much undiscovered?
 Or perhaps, it becomes a mask to hide behind, a way to duck the questions?
 Even worse, if it doesn't matter that there's anything factual behind the Bible, why would a non-believer bother to think about even its good news?
 Why would they bother taking up with the poor deluded people who actually believe that a real God really is forgiving us and is giving us life beyond death in God's new world?
 The postmodern non-believer would create their own matrixed philosophy of love instead, which would be much shallower than the meaty, bloody, dirty, un-nice, demanding, tough stuff of the Bible.
 Or, they would treat the Bible much as they would Lord of the Rings or Dianetics or Celestine Prophecy or even Green Eggs and Ham.
 The Bible is much more than that - not totally different from other books and not fully outside of reasoning, but nonetheless it is different in kind.
 We can't understand enough to make up a worthy substitute.